All Hallows, Twickenham: Activities

 Services are held every Sunday at 8.30 (Book of Common Prayer), at 10.00 parish communion and at 11.30 (especially for families with small children).
 Services are occasionally held on Sunday evenings at 18.30 (evensong).
 Daily prayers are said morning and evening and there is a said Eucharist every Wednesday at 9.30.

-The 1960s hall is used by the local community including Little Wrens Nursery School.
+The 1960s hall is used by the local community.

-Car park

-The car park has tens of spaces and is charged per space for Twickenham Rugby Stadium matches/events for maintenance-only funds.

 Charitable status

 The Parochial Church Council of All Hallows is registered as a charity with the Charity Commission.